imAdityaSatya/Caesar-Cipher/README.md

 # Caesar-Cipher
-It is an encryption decryption application using Java.
+It is an encoder decoder application using Java.